efrei-paris-sud/2020-I-Projet-IoT/lab/2/fritzing/README.md

 # Fritzing
-we had to write a code to turn on/off the air conditioner when the temperature is above/below 25 degree centigrade.
+we had to add a MPU 5060 sensor to our board.

 ## Schematic